 I’ve got to the point where I compare it to Wedding Photography.
 It’s a new milestone in your life, in your family, why not have it documented?
 Didn’t we all have pictures when we graduated, when we finished college, even when we went on cruises/vacation, etc. Just like you would have a wedding photographer, the birth of a child should be the same or more important.
 One of the biggest reasons why I became a birth photographer was based on my own experience birthing my children.
 Knowing that the details I remember are very vague makes my heart hurt.

 As a birthing person we are mostly focused on laboring, bringing a child into the world, the moment can become blurry, even a few hours after birth, let’s imagine years and years from now.
 It does get blurry, sadly and sometimes images are all we have from that special moment.
-And let’s be honest, this moment is invaluable in out lived as parents!
+And let’s be honest, this moment is invaluable in our lives as parents!

 Now, although I do compare birth photography to wedding photography, there are a few HUGE factors that make us very different: